 Type up your Team Goals Statement and your Team Working Agreement.
 Attach all the names of the team members to this final document, and have each team member sign and date the document above his/her name.
-Turn in:

-- Electronic copy of this final document (missing signatures if need be), as a pdf or msword attachment in email to me. - Signed paper copy of the final document.
-Make sure that each team member has a copy of the final document as well.
+- Submit the signed document as a pdf or msword file on Blackboard. - Make sure that each team member has a copy of the final document as well.
 This is your contract with your team, for the rest of the semester.